FirelyTeam/firely-docs/simplifier/accessibility.rst

 **Report Date:** 30-11-2020

 **Product Description:** Simplifier.net by Firely is an online platform for collaborating on, and publishing the artifacts from, FHIR specifications.

 **Contact Information:** Please contact simplifier@fire.ly with any questions or suggestions for improvements.

 **Notes:**

 * Simplifier.net is a platform for user-generated content.
 While we do our best to facilitate our users in creating accessible content, the flexibility of the platform requires users to check their own generated content for accessibility.
-* The tree rendering of FHIR resources can be navigated by keyboard when Javascript is enabled.
+* The tree rendering of FHIR resources can be navigated by keyboard when Javascript is enabled:

+  - Tab until the full three is selected.
+  - Then navigate the three rows with the up and down arrows.
+When using a screen reader this can be done after 'Scan mode' is turned off.
+  - Three nodes can be opened/collapsed by selecting the node and pressing Space bar or Enter.

   The Details page on a resource and dictionary rendering in an Implementation Guide provide static alternatives.
 * The Monaco Editor which is embedded in many places on the site provides powerfull accessibility features and a dedicated menu which is highlighted when using a screen reader.
 More information can be found in the `Monaco Editor Accessibility Guide <https://github.com/microsoft/monaco-editor/wiki/Monaco-Editor-Accessibility-Guide>`_.
 * Log

   * Nov 30, 2020: First edition published.